 Painting is a wonderful excuse to sit with something I find fascinating.
 I can spend hours watching the Damariscotta River, wondering how the tide, current and wind combine to create wave patterns, or staring into the tanks at the Fisherman's Co-op, marveling at how stunningly beautiful crustaceans can be.
-Time stops as I watch a pollinator at work or take in the smells, sounds and shadows of a landscape.
+Time stops as I try to depict the essence of what's in front of me, whether in my studio or while taking in the smells, sounds and shadows of a landscape.
 Painting enables me to dwell in a state of intense focus, and as a science educator, painting is often an act of discovery.

 In my studio, I work with the interplay of negative space with animal forms, and rely upon strong composition and value structure to help convey the complexity and beauty of what I've seen.
 I want the animals themselves to be recognizably realistic, but experiment with minimizing the context of their environment and using abstraction to encourage viewers to take a closer look.

 When I travel, painting en plain air allows me to sit still, develop a sense of place and become enthralled by the light or birdsong, and absorb the sounds of a different language.
 Because speed is essential as the light or weather changes, I draw in pen instead of pencil to prevent myself from erasing a first impression, and I employ a looser style.

 As a resident of South Bristol and Portland, ME, I relish Maine’s dramatic light, landscapes and ever-changing seascapes, and particularly enjoy the solitude and stark beauty of winter.
 In addition to depicting the landscape I treasure, I hope to create paintings of species that we too often take for granted.
-Whether outdoors or in my studio, I continue to indulge my own need to look and learn, I will seek to paint the familiar in ways that will encourage others to stop for a moment and stare along with me.
+Whether outdoors or in my studio, I continue to indulge my own need to look and learn, and seek to paint the familiar so that others pause for a moment and stare along with me.

 Copley Society of Art, Boston, MA